jdx/mise/README.md

 raw = false         # set to true to directly pipe plugins to stdin/stdout/stderr yes = false         # set to true to automatically answer yes to all prompts

+task_output = "prefix" # see Task Runner for more information

 shorthands_file = '~/.config/rtx/shorthands.toml' # path to the shorthands file, see `RTX_SHORTHANDS_FILE`
 disable_default_shorthands = false # disable the default shorthands, see `RTX_DISABLE_DEFAULT_SHORTHANDS`
 disable_tools = ['node']           # disable specific tools, generally used to turn off core tools